0EFB6/devmatch-potato/README.md

 # This is the source code for JomClaim

-The purpose of this repsitory is the show the code for the JomClaim webpage that is deployed on Scroll Sepolia testnet.
+The purpose of this scroll-and-devcon is the show the code for the JomClaim webpage that is deployed on Scroll Sepolia testnet.

 This project sets up the basic required functions for applying allowance such as: